Carnegie Mellon University

 • Assessing work arrangements on a regular, annual basis and adjusting as necessary

-You may need to manage differently in a hybrid work environment, and your team may need to work differently.
+The standard 4:1 posture emphasizes that in-person collaboration should be at the center of our daily interactions and is fundamental to our university's success.
+However, the posture is still hybrid, so you still need to manage your team with that in mind.
 This includes making adjustments to meeting structure and assessment of work.
-Your HR business partner is available to assist with any part of the process, including unique and complex situations with an individual’s work arrangement.
+Your HR business partner is available to assist with any part of the process, including unique and complex situations with an individual's work arrangement.
 For non-staff requests, please reach out as follows:

 Assessing Flexible Work Arrangements

-1. Review the Flexible Work Arrangements Guidelines [pdf] to become familiar with the types of arrangements available.
+1. Review the 2027 Flexible Work Arrangements Guidelines (coming soon) to become familiar with the types of arrangements available.
 Additionally, the Flexible Work Arrangement Decision Tree [pdf] can help to ensure you are requesting the arrangement that best fits your department's needs.

-3. For complete remote work arrangements or hybrid work arrangements less than three days in person per week, the following approvals are needed:
+3. For complete remote work arrangements or hybrid work arrangements less than four days in person per week, the following approvals are needed:

 1. Academic units: next-level supervisor, department head, dean, and the Flexible Work Arrangements Committee